 Pickled Red Onions

-A great way to use up leftover red onions or to top your favorite taco recipe, pickled red onions (also known as Mexican Pickled Onions) are super simple to make with just an easy pickle brine.
+A great way to use up leftover red onions and to top your favorite taco recipe, pickled red onions (also known as Mexican Pickled Onions) are super simple to make with just an easy pickle brine.
+They’re essentially just thinly sliced red onions in a quick pickle brine that can be flavored with other herbs or seasoning.

 This method for quick pickling onions has them ready in just 30 minutes and, believe me, you’ll be making these just about every week.